learn-tibco-cep/Books/README.md

 books.app.unitTests = true
 tibco.clientVar.FileLoader/project_root = /path/to/project/Books
 ```
-These properties will make the inference engine automatically schedule unit tests that read input data from the project source code under `Books/Test/Data`.
+These properties will make the inference engine automatically schedule unit tests that read input data from the project source folder `Books/Test/Data`.

 Start the inference node by using the updated `Books.cdd`: